 7. Suspend Privileges

 One of the best things about living in an HOA is access to community amenities such as pools and gyms.
 When you take these privileges away as a consequence of overdue accounts, homeowners are more inclined to pay on time.
 Again, you should first check that it is within your association’s power to suspend privileges.
-Otherwise, you could find yourself in potential liability.
+Otherwise, you could find yourself at potential liability.

 8. Hire an HOA Collection Agency